 Online Course Development Jobs

 Online course development is the process through which a distance learning product or course is created.
-Many different people have a hand in the process.
+Many different people have a hand in the process, from designer and editor to instructors.

 The Basics of Course Development